Last Updated on January 7, 2023 by Jeff

 There are many benefits of a recumbent bike.
-The benefits are not as obvious as an upright bike or treadmill.
+That said, the benefits are not as obvious as an upright bike or treadmill.

 A recumbent bike is a reclining bike.
 It can be used for fitness or even recreation.
 Yes, much like the upright bike there are reclining bikes that you can ride indoors or outdoors.